-The School of Oregon Ballet Theatre Professional Program is a one to two year curriculum providing the experience necessary to ease the transition from student to professional dancer, in a small nurturing environment.
+The School of Oregon Ballet Theatre Pre-Professional Division is a one to two year curriculum providing the experience necessary to ease the transition from student to professional dancer, in a small nurturing environment.

-Under the direction of SOBT School Director Damara Bennett, Professional Program dancers participate in daily technique and pointe classes, as well as weekly men’s class, strength and conditioning, pas de deux class, and flexibility training.
+Under the direction of the SOBT School Director, Pre-Professional Division dancers participate in daily technique and pointe classes, as well as weekly men’s class, strength and conditioning, pas de deux class, and flexibility training.
 There are master classes taught throughout the year with notable teachers and choreographers, including representatives from visiting dance companies performing in Portland.
 Previous guests include Trey McIntyre, Nicolo Fonte, Lola DeAvila, Joan Latham, Yuri Possokhov, Yehuda Maor, Felipe Diaz Gomez, Francia Russell, Nikoloz Makhateli, Bruce Wells, Danica Sena, Leonid Shagalov and others.

-Professional Program participants perform and rehearse classical and contemporary choreography from the repertoire of Oregon Ballet Theatre.
+Pre-Professional Division participants perform and rehearse classical and contemporary choreography from the repertoire of Oregon Ballet Theatre.
 These performances include outreach presentations at school and community centers as well as appearances at special events.
-Professional Program dancers understudy and perform many company roles throughout the repertoire, including George Balanchine’sThe Nutcracker, and Christopher Stowell’s Swan Lake.
+Pre-Professional Division dancers understudy and perform many company roles throughout the repertoire, including George Balanchine’sThe Nutcracker.
 The year culminates in the School of Oregon Ballet Theatre student performance in late April/early May.